dmnyc/plebs-vs-zombies/README.md

 - **Batch Processing**: Purge zombies in manageable batches
 - **Follow List Backup**: Safely back up your existing follow list before making changes
 - **Statistics**: Track your zombie hunting progress and bandwidth savings
+- **Resurrector**: A tool to recover your Nostr profile if it has been accidentally marked as "deleted".
+It works by finding the delete flag event, publishing a new event to delete the deletion, and then republishing a clean profile event.
+This feature is available as both a standalone tool for quick access and as part of the main application, with the in-app version being recommended for better security.

 ## Getting Started